What Is Considered a Traumatic Injury?

 A dislodged tooth is one that has been partially pushed into or out of its socket or sideways during an injury.
-If this happens, Dr. Pawluk and staff are uniquely trained to treat the tooth.
+If this happens, your doctors and staff at Endodontic Associates of Illinois are uniquely trained to treat the tooth.
 Many times, the tooth is repositioned and stabilized, but root canal treatment is needed within a few days following the injury to save the tooth.

 Knocked Out Tooth (Avulsed Tooth)

 More than 5 million teeth are knocked out every year in children and adults!
 With proper emergency action, a tooth that has been knocked-out can be replaced into the socket and last for years.
 It is important to see a dentist as soon as possible after the tooth is knocked out.
-Dr. Pawluk and Staff are uniquely trained to help save your tooth.
+Your doctors and staff at Endodontic Associates of Illinois are uniquely trained to help save your tooth.

 - Locate the tooth immediately and do not touch the root of the tooth.
 Only touch the crown of the tooth.